lavalink-devs/Lavalink/IMPLEMENTATION.md

 Additionally, there are a few REST endpoints for the ip rotation extension

 #### Get RoutePlanner status
-> `/routeplanner/status` is deprecated and for removal in v4
+> `/routeplanner/status` is deprecated and marked for removal in v4
 ```
 GET /v3/routeplanner/status
 ```